vdumbrav/TON-Lottery-Parser/README.md

   - `lt` — logical time of the trace
   - `buyAmount` — amount paid to buy the ticket
   - `buyCurrency` — currency used for the ticket purchase (e.g. `TON`)
+  - `buyMasterAddress` — jetton master address if a token was used
   - `isWin` — `true` if the trace includes a prize transfer
   - `winComment` — TON transfer comment (e.g. `x3`, `Jackpot winner`)
   - `winAmount` — prize in USDT equivalent (e.g. `700`)